iaamp/awesome-ukraine-donations/README.md

 # A curated list of donation opportunities and guidelines for Ukraine.
-The purpose of this list is to give clear overview how civilians from Germany and all over the world can support Ukraine via donations.
+The purpose of this list is to give a clear overview on how civilians from Germany and all over the world can support Ukraine via donations.
 The resources here are credible to the best knowledge of the authors.
 No other agenda than helping Ukraine in this troubled times is pursuit with this document.
 As of now (2022-03-03) written from german perspective.

 Listed here are references for both humanitarian and military aid, as well as general information on how to support.
 Please decide for yourself how you wish to support.
 This list is of informatory purpose alone, no intention of incending a debate on the kind of support is intended here.